godotengine/godot-docs/classes/class_resource.rst

 - void  **set_path**  **(** :ref:`String<class_string>` path  **)**

 Set the path of the resource.
 This is useful mainly for editors when saving/loading, and shouldn't be changed by anything else.
+Fails if another :ref:`Resource<class_resource>` already has path "path".

 .. _class_Resource_take_over_path:

 - void  **take_over_path**  **(** :ref:`String<class_string>` path  **)**

+Set the path of the resource.
+Differs from set_path(), if another :ref:`Resource<class_resource>` exists with "path" it over-takes it, instead of failing.

 .. _class_Resource_get_path: